On the number of vertices of projective polytopes: Oriented matroid setting

-Recall that an oriented matroid $M$ is \emph{acyclic} if it does not contain positive circuits (otherwise, $M$ is called \emph{cyclic}).
-We say that an element $e$ of an oriented acyclic matroid is \emph{interior} if there exists a signed circuit $C=(C^+,C^-)$ with $C^-=\{e\}$.
-Cordovil and Da Silva \cite{CORDOVIL1985157} proved that a permissible projective transformation on $n$ points in $\R^d$ corresponds to an acyclic reorientation of its corresponding oriented matroid $M$ of rank $r=d+1$ and conversely.
+Let $M$ be an oriented matroid on a finite set $E$.
+The matroid $M$ is \emph{acyclic} if it does not contain positive circuits (otherwise, $M$ is called \emph{cyclic}).
+A {\em reorientation} of $M$ on $A\subseteq E$ is performed by changing the signs of the elements in $A$ in all the circuits of $M$.
+It is easy to check that the new set of signed circuits is also the set of circuits of an oriented matroid, usually denoted by $_{-A}M$.
+A reorientation is {\em acyclic} if $_{-A}M$ is acyclic.
+An element $e \in E$ of an acyclic oriented matroid is \emph{interior} if there exists a signed circuit $C=(C^+,C^-)$ with $C^-=\{e\}$.

+Cordovil and Da Silva \cite{CORDOVIL1985157} proved that a permissible projective transformation on a set $n$ points in $\R^d$ corresponds to an acyclic reorientation of its oriented matroid of affine dependencies $M$ of rank $r=d+1$ and that the converse also holds.

-A natural generalization of $n(d,t)$ in terms of oriented matroids is given by the following function.
+As a consequence of Cordovil and Da Silva's result it is evident that the natural generalization of $n(t,d)$ in terms of oriented matroids is given by the following function:

-\begin{quote} $\bar n(d,t):=$ the largest integer such that for any uniform matroid $M$ of rank $d+1$ with $\bar n(d,t)$ elements there is an acyclic reorientation of $M$ with at most $t$ interior elements. \end{quote}
+\begin{quote} $\bar n(t,d):=$ the largest integer $m$ such that for any uniform {oriented} matroid $M$ of rank $d+1$ with $m$ elements there is an acyclic reorientation of $M$ with at most $t$ interior elements. \end{quote}